genglinliu/NTK-study/README.md

 We observe that for ReLU^k networks, the decay on log-log plots appear polynomial; the asymptotic decay actually appears linear - [insert picture]

 We also plotted Laplacian kernels, Gaussian kernels, and NTK activated by sine and cosine.
-It turns out the Laplacian kernels have similar spectral decay rates as the ReLU^k kernels, whereas the sine and cosine-activated Neural Tangent Kernels have more resemblance to the Gaussian kernels.
+It turns out the Laplacian kernels have the same magnitute of spectral decay rates as the ReLU^k kernels, whereas the sine and cosine-activated Neural Tangent Kernels have more resemblance to the Gaussian kernels.

 ### Experiment 1: Looking for Generalizations between ReLU^k kernel and Laplacian kernels